systemed/tilemaker/README.md

 Copyright and contact
 ---------------------

-Richard Fairhurst, 2015.
+Richard Fairhurst and contributors, 2016.
 The tilemaker code is licensed as FTWPL; you may do anything you like with this code and there is no warranty.
 The included rapidjson (Milo Yip and THL A29) and sqlite_modern_cpp (Amin Roosta) libraries are MIT.

 If you'd like to sponsor development of Tilemaker, you can contact me at richard@systemeD.net.